-To promote and educate parents, carers and children in aspects of fitness, health and well- being.
+CIVIIVI / IIVI C COI ICCL · Ortioi itemioni o 10 111 202 1 20 To promote and educate parents, carers and children in aspects of fitness, health and wellbeing.
 Aim 2 Aim 5.
 Aim 6 To promote health lifestyles and health choices by working directly with parents and children.
 No cost Plan further parent classes and workshops.(As well as information sent home and via the website).
 Continue to work with 'Future's in Mind' on the delivery of further free workshops for parents as well as the NHS and Wakefield Health Team, to involve children in workshops which promote healthy lifestyles.
 This action in the past has seen a high take up from patents and carers.
 Parent voice has asked for more of these events.
-These information sessions / workshops will improve parents' knowledge and understanding and maintain the high profile that we give to this area.
-The workshops for parents have a high uptake.
-These have included a focus on SEN / sleep / transitions / oral health.
-All children in school have accessed workshops on healthy eating, sun safety, road safety, oral health and handwashing.
-To provide equipment to continue to build children's confidence and develop a positive relationship with sport and physica activity.
-Aim 1 Aim 7 audit/pupil voice and £500 To replace PE and games equipment for lunchtime and playtime activities in order to continue to motivate and engage children, increasing participation in active games.
+These information sessions / workshops will improve parents' knowledge and understanding and maintain the high profile that we give to this area. have a high uptake.
+These Autumn term : SEN workshops have taken place for parents and carers.
+To provide equipment to continue to build children's confidence and develop a positive relationship with sport and physical activity.
+Aim 1 Aim 7 To purchase resources for P.E lessons/ lunchtime/playtime activities - link to school council audit/pupil voice and evaluation. £700 To replace PE and games equipment for lunchtime and playtime activities in order to continue to motivate and engage children, increasing participation in active games.
 To purchase a set of yoga mats to continue to develop this as a regular physical activity within school.
 Equipment is replaced on a rolling programme so that children have access to enough equipment of a high quality.
 This allows them to play and be taught a range of different games.
 Equipment is of good quality and there is enough to support effective P.E. lessons as well as activities and games at unstructured times.
-The PE leader reviews the need for equipment and audits staff and pupil voice to ascertain needs/ priorities and preferences.
+The PE leader reviews the need for equipment and audits staff and pupil voice to ascertain needs / priorities and preferences.
 To provide opportunities for participation in competitive events, to further develop skills such as confidence, resilience, dedication and self-belief Aim 4 To continue to take part in interschool sporting competitions with local schools and with schools across Waterton Academy Trust and the wider Wakefield area. £300 transport and teacher cover costs inc. Sports leader attendance at events.
 To maintain 100% attendance at sporting competitions across the Waterton Academy Trust as well as local schools.
 This will allow children to apply their skills and knowledge while experiencing competition.
 It will further encourage collaboration, resilience and teamwork.
 Continued action from previous years.
-Impact of morale, self-esteem, team work, as well as the leaming and playing of new sports and games.
+Impact of morale, self-esteem, team work, as well as the learning and playing of new sports and games.
 100% attendance at sporting events maintained.
 Positive impact on children's well-being and life skills.
-Key Aim INTENT (Linked to School / Government Focus) Initiative/ Objective (What?)
+Autumn term: 100% attendance at sporting events has been maintained Key Aim INTENT (Linked to School / Government Focus) Initiative/ Objective (What?)
 Cost Action (How?)
 IMPLEMENTATION Aim to develop provision in place (Why?)
 Intended Outcome Evaluation of impact and outcomes/sustainability (Future Years) IMPACT